Signature Decomposition Method Applying to Pair Trading: Abstract

 \section{Abstract}

-Quantitative trading strategies based on medium- and high-frequency data have long been of significant interest in the futures market.
-The advancement of statistical arbitrage and deep learning techniques has improved the ability of processing high-frequency data, but also reduced arbitrage opportunities for traditional methods, yielding strategies that are less interpretable and more unstable.
-Consequently, the pursuit of more stable and interpretable quantitative investment strategies remains a key objective for futures market participants.
-In this study, we propose a novel pairs trading strategy by leveraging the mathematical concept of path signature which serves as a feature representation of time series data.
-Specifically, the path signature is decomposed to create two new indicators: the path interactivity indicator segmented signature and the change direction indicator path difference product.
-These indicators serve as double filters in our strategy design.
-Using minute-level futures data, we demonstrate that our strategy significantly improves upon traditional pairs trading with increasing returns, reducing maximum drawdown, and enhancing the Sharpe ratio.
-The method we have proposed in the present work offers greater interpretability and robustness while ensuring a considerable rate of return, highlighting the potential of path signature techniques in financial trading applications.
+High-frequency quantitative trading strategies have long been of significant interest in futures market.
+While advanced statistical arbitrage and deep learning enhance high-frequency data processing, they diminish opportunities for traditional methods and yield less interpretable, unstable strategies.
+Consequently, developing stable, interpretable quantitative strategies remains a priority in futures markets.
+In this study, we propose a novel pair trading strategy by leveraging the mathematical concept of path signature which serves as a feature representation of time series.
+Specifically, the path signature is decomposed into two new indicators: the path interactivity indicator segmented signature and the directional indicator covariation of increments, which serve as double filters in strategy design.
+Empirical experiments using minute-level futures data show our strategy significantly outperforms traditional pair trading, delivering higher returns, lower maximum drawdown, and higher Sharpe ratio.
+The proposed method enhances interpretability and robustness while maintaining strong returns, demonstrating the potential of path signatures in financial trading.

 {} \emph{Key words}: Rough Path, Signature Method, Quantitative Finance, Pair Trading